 Only currently registered graduate students and post-docs are eligible to use the Graduate Commons.

 Entry requires a valid UMass Amherst graduate student or post-doc UCard.
-Please see the Du Bois Library Information Desk if you have problems accessing the space using your UCard.
+Please submit an access request if you need access or are having problems accessing the space with your UCard..
 Those using the space must not provide access to unauthorized users (i.e., anyone who is not a registered graduate student or post-doc).
 The Libraries have the right to suspend access privileges for people who provide access to unauthorized users.

 - Graduate students and post-docs using the Commons are expected to be considerate of their peers.
 Anyone disrupting the work of others may be asked by their colleagues to cease activity or leave.